drocheam/optrace/docs/source/usage/elements.rst

    back = ot.RectangularSurface(dim=[3, 3])
    vol = ot.Volume(front, back, pos=[0, 1, 2], d1=front.ds, d2=back.ds+1)

-Here a conic front surface and a rectangular surface are defined. :python:`front.ds, back.ds` denote the total thickness of both surfaces at their center.
+A conic front surface and a rectangular surface are defined.
+:python:`front.ds, back.ds` denote the total thickness of both surfaces at their center.
 The overall length for this volumes is then :python:`front.ds + back.ds + 1`.